JuliaSmoothOptimizers/JSOSuite.jl/docs/src/tutorial.md

 ## Modeling

-All these solvers rely on the `NLPModel API` from [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) for general nonlinear optimization problems of the form
+All these optimizers rely on the `NLPModel API` from [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) for general nonlinear optimization problems of the form

 ```math
 \begin{aligned}